 - being transparent with your employees about your security logs, and more importantly their purpose,

-- transparency that you have a legitimate legal grounds for refusing to delete former’employee “first and last names” that typically get tagged to corporate word docs, presentation, excel, etc,
+- transparency that you have a legitimate legal grounds for refusing to delete former employees’ “first and last names” that typically get tagged to corporate word docs, presentation, excel, etc,

-You can treat all these issues through your Human Resources organization using Rather than implementing technical/IT fixes for these, just include these details in an updated employee handbook and request these consents in a written form.
+You can treat all these issues through your Human Resources organization rather than implementing technical/IT fixes for these; just include these details in an updated employee handbook and request these consents in a written form.
 Remember that expressed, unambiguous consent can be freely given in written, verbal, and electronic forms

 Hope this helps,

-PS: If you need help getting up to speed, check out our complimentary GDPR pre-alignment session!
+PS: If you need help getting up to speed, check out our complimentary GDPR alignment session!